teodragovic/teodragovic.github.io/posts/2021-06-15-caching-svg-icon-map.md

 export const IconAlert = (props) => <SvgIcon use="icon-alert" { ...props } />;
 ```

-With `SvgIcon` I can create new icons by referencing their `id` from SVG map and I would also get CSS class of the same name that I can use for styling.
+With `SvgIcon` I can create new icons by referencing their `id` from SVG map and I also get CSS class of the same name that I can use for styling.

 ## Load and cache SVG map

 Initially, I imported icon map into my main HTML template.
-This template was used by webpack to generate my main HTML file and was chaning on every build and deploy.
-I wanted to leverage the fact that icons change at lower frequence than rest of the product and cache them in the browser.
-But I also needed a way to serve fresh map when icons are modified.
+This template was used by webpack to generate my main HTML file and was changing on every build and deploy.
+I wanted to leverage the fact that icons change at a lower frequency than the rest of the product and cache them in the browser.
+But I also needed a way to serve a fresh map when icons are modified.

 Assets pulled through webpack are outputted with hash-based names on build.
 I could use `import` to get hashed icon map and then inject it into my HTML.
 I did that in my root `<App />` component: